The Boat Cove Chronicle

 Hand-Crafted Stories

-The text is illustrated by the Editor, Neil (Nelly P.) Parker creates each illustration with pen and pencil on paper.
+I illustrate the text, creating each illustration with pen and pencil on paper.

-The Old English articles have added authenticity as they include the use of the long ‘S’, a type character that was used in printed papers around 1750.
+I add authenticity to the Old English articles by using the long ‘S’, a type character that was used in printed papers around 1750.
 The long ‘S’ looks similar to the ‘f’ character and replaces any ‘s’ characters used in the middle of words.

-The newspaper is then designed in an 18th-century layout, replicating the unusual emphasis on certain words, such as names of people, towns or countries, using italics, capitals, and justified spacing.
+I then painstakingly design the newspaper by hand in an 18th-century layout, replicating the unusual emphasis on certain words, such as names of people, towns or countries, using italics, capitals, and justified spacing.

 Each page is crafted with design skill.
 Paragraphs, words, type style, illustrations and flourishes are all visually designed by hand and eye.